 - 1 cup dried tart cherries and/or dried apricots, chopped

 - Preheat the oven to 300º.
-Line rimmed baking sheet with foil and spray with PAM Cooking Spray.
+Line a rimmed baking sheet with nonstick foil or spray regular foil with Pam cooking spray.
 Set aside.

 - Spread the granola mixture evenly on the prepared baking sheet.